 4. Leverage customer intelligence

-In the past, marketers may have relied heavily on customer personas and intuitive assumptions to make predictive decisions about customer behavior, but that age is now over.
+In the past, businesses may have relied heavily on customer personas and intuitive assumptions to make predictive decisions about customer behavior, but that time has passed.
 Big data has transformed marketing forever.
-Customers now expect communication from brands to be personal and do not tolerate irrelevant or untimely messaging.
+Customers now expect communication from brands to be hyper-relevant and have little regard for spurious or untimely messaging.

 Consider Hershey’s Happygrams as an example.
-They tracked posts with frustration and dissatisfaction indicators and responded with personalized, positive messages.
-The result was 92,000 impressions and a 60% growth in market share for the brand.
-That’s the power of personalization.
+They tracked posts using frustration and dissatisfaction indicators, responding with positive, personalized messages.
+In this customer experience example, the result was 92,000 impressions and a 60 percent growth in market share for the brand.
+That’s the impact of using data effectively.

-This is particularly true when it comes to information such as pricing and your brand’s affiliations.
-People like to know who they’re dealing with, and whether you divulge this formation or not, customers will find a way to get to it.
+This is particularly true when it comes to information such as your brand’s affiliations or pricing.
+People like to know exactly who they’re dealing with, and whether you openly divulge this formation or not, customers will find out one way or another.

-Marketers also refer to transparency as authenticity.
+Transparency can also be thought of as a kind of authenticity.
 Patagonia’s mission statement is a great example of authenticity and how it can help your brand:

-Patagonia lives up to this statement by actively preserving national parks in the US, donating 1% of its revenue to environmental organizations, and investing in renewable energy.
+Patagonia lives up to this statement by actively preserving national parks in the US, donating 1 percent of its revenue to environmental organizations, and investing in renewable energy.

-If your company is in an industry generally mistrusted by the public, such as financial services, you have to work extra hard at earning customers’ trust.
-In such a scenario, developing a customer-conscious campaign becomes of prime importance.
+If your company operates within an industry sector generally mistrusted by the public, such as financial services, you have to work extra hard to earn customers’ trust.
+To do that, you have to show that you really do care.

-Building long-lasting customer relationships are critical in a world that’s rapidly becoming noisier.
+Building long-lasting customer relationships with customers is a critical business skill in a world that’s rapidly becoming more competitive.
 If you want your brand to stand out, give customers reasons to care about you.
-That means going beyond CRM and truly looking into customer relationship optimization.
-You can get started on this mission by experimenting with the tips shared in this post.
-Remember, every business is different, but the core principles of success will always remain the same.
+That means going beyond CRM and implementing customer experience optimization tactics that consider the whole customer journey.